Velaglucerase alfa use while Breastfeeding

 No information is available on the clinical use of velaglucerase during breastfeeding.
-Because it is a large protein molecule with a molecular weight of about 63,000, the amount in milk is likely to be very low and absorption is unlikely because it is probably destroyed in the infant's gastrointestinal tract.
+Velalglucerase is a synthetic form of beta-glucocerebrosidase, which is a normal component of human milk.
+Studies with other forms of the enzyme have found very low levels of the enzyme in breastmilk.
+Absorption by the infant is unlikely because it is probably destroyed in the infant's gastrointestinal tract.
 A limited amount of data support the safety of breastfeeding with alglucerase (the placenta-derived form of the enzyme) and imiglucerase (another biosynthetic form of the enzyme).
 An international panel of clinicians from 9 centers that treat Gaucher's disease reported that, breastfeeding complications were less frequent in mothers who were treated with alglucerase or imiglucerase postpartum than in untreated mothers with Gaucher's disease.
 Consider limiting the duration of breastfeeding to about 6 months to avoid excessive bone loss in the nursing mother.

 Maternal Levels.
 One woman received 60 units/kg of alglucerase intravenously.
 Alglucerase appeared in breastmilk in levels above the baseline control values at 2, 6, 12, 24 and 48 hours postinfusion.
 Concentrations ranged between 69 and 187 ng/L above baseline.